 Our Provider Network

 Blue Cross NC employees work hard not only for our customers, but for the communities where they work and live.
-In 2015, Blue Cross NC employees contributed more than $832,700 in our annual employee giving campaign.
+In 2019, Blue Cross NC employees contributed more than $1.4 million through our annual employee giving campaign.
 With matching contributions from the company, a total of nearly $2.4 million was invested in our communities.5

 Since 2011, our employees have donated $6.9 million to charitable causes, and have shared their time and talents with a number of community organizations.
 Our employees have volunteered more than 116,000 hours at a value of more than $2.3 million.6 They help construct KaBOOM! playgrounds alongside parent volunteers, package hundreds of thousands of meals in the annual Sort-a-Rama hunger relief effort, and give their time to a range of other causes, including Backpack Buddies, Habitat for Humanity, Ronald McDonald House, Special Olympics and the Senior Games.